inspec/inspec/docs/dsl_resource.md

 This also applies when dealing with APIs that return complex data structures.
 Try to focus on exposing the elements of the data that directly apply to your use case.
 You are not obliged to provide 100% exposure of every possible element or value of a data structure.
 See ["Dealing with Complex Properties"](#dealing-with-complex-properties) and ["Low -evel and High-Level Features](#low-level-and-high-level-features).

+### Handling Non-Existence

+TODO: writeup points below.
+* return nil from all scalar non-id properties, and document that.
+* return [] from all array non-id properties, and document that.
+* return the ID property provided as a resource param

 ### Singular vs Plural

 One of the earliest distinctions you will need to make when designing a resource is whether you want to have in-depth auditing of a single resource, or bulk detection of groups of the same resource type.
 For example, compare the [package](https://www.inspec.io/docs/reference/resources/package/) and [packages](https://www.inspec.io/docs/reference/resources/packages/) resources.

 TODO: describe Mixins

+### Writing a Plural Resource

+* FilterTable
+* plural inflection on properties
+* Support fewer properties if they incur n + 1 (until lazy properties)

 ### Properties vs Matchers